 Note: Please note that the list of apps and websites mentioned below isn’t a ranking; you’re advised to read their features and use the ones that suit you the best.

-Aptoid’s design goes in line with Google standards, and the experience is almost as good as the Play Store with a well-crafted user interface.
+Aptoid’s design aligns with Google standards, and the experience is almost as good as the Play Store with a well-crafted user interface.

-Aptoide is an open-source Android app store with over 700,000 apps to choose from its collection that has over 3 billion downloads.
+Aptoide is an open-source Android app store with over 700,000 apps to choose from.
+Its collection has over 3 billion downloads.
 It has been used by more than 150 million users worldwide since its launch in 2009.

 There are several versions of the Aptoid app available: